-To process Voluntary Correction Program (VCP) applications as efficiently as possible, it’s important to start with a correctly completed submission.
-Use these tips to avoid common mistakes when completing Form 14568, Model VCP Compliance Statement, and Form 14568-H, Model VCP Compliance Statement - Schedule 8: Failure to Pay Required Minimum Distributions Timely, for a VCP submission disclosing a required minimum distribution (RMD) failure:
+To process Voluntary Correction Program (VCP) applications as efficiently as possible, it’s important to start with an accurate correctly completed submission.
+Use these tips to avoid common mistakes when completing Form 14568, Model VCP Compliance Statement (PDF) and Form 14568-H, Model VCP Compliance Statement - Schedule 8: Failure to Pay Required Minimum Distributions Timely (PDF), a VCP submission disclosing a required minimum distribution (RMD) failure:

 Example: Terry, a former participant in the ABC, Inc. 401(k) plan attained age 70 ½ in 2016.
 The ABC, Inc. 401(k) plan didn’t pay Terry his RMD until 2018.

-- Only include the total amount of missed RMDs, not earnings.
+2. Include the total of the missed RMDs but do not include earnings.

-- For defined contribution plans, describe the methodology used to determine earnings used to adjust the corrective distribution
+- For a defined contribution plan, describe how you calculated earnings to adjust the corrective distribution.

-- For defined benefit plans, describe the method used to determine the additional payment
+- For a defined benefit plan, describe the method used to determine the additional payment.

-- For defined benefit plans, check the applicable box and if “no,” include a copy of the plan’s adjusted funded target attainment percentage (AFTAP) actuarial certification with your submission.
+- For a defined benefit plan, check the correct box under the question that asks about lump sum payments under IRC Section 436(d).
+If “no,” include a copy of the plan’s adjusted funding target attainment percentage (AFTAP) actuarial certification with your submission.

-- Don’t forget to include all applicable items listed on the Enclosure list in Section V of Form 14568-H
+5. Don’t forget to include all items shown on the Enclosure list in Section V of Form 14568-H.

-- Complete Form 14568, Section IV, and include narrative attachments if needed that explain the method to locate and notify former participants and beneficiaries (or provide this information in another format.)
+6. Complete Form 14568, Section IV, and include attachments (if needed) that explain the method to locate and notify former participants and beneficiaries (or provide this information in another format).
 Remember that the IRS Letter Forwarding Service and Social Security Letter Forwarding Service programs are no longer available for this purpose.

-- If requesting excise tax relief under Internal Revenue Code Section 4974, indicate on Form 14568, Section VI, by checking the applicable box and provide the failure number for which you’re requesting it.
-Don’t leave the failure number blank.
+7. Indicate on Form 14568, Section VI, if requesting excise tax relief under IRC Section 4974.
+Check the correct box and provide the failure number for which you’re requesting relief.
+Don’t leave the failure number box blank.